kontex-neuro/ThorVision/docs/docs/user-manual.md

 * **USB Cameras**: Compatible with XDAQ.

 /// note | Note
-Support for macOS and Ubuntu is coming soon
+Support for macOS and Ubuntu will be available soon
 ///

 ---